techiediaries/techiediaries/_posts/2019/Angular/2019-09-16-angular-file-upload-progress-bar.md

 We create a a variable of [`FormData`](https://www.techiediaries.com/formdata/) type and we append a field named **file**.
 Pay attention to the name of this field, it should be the same name that your server expects otherwise the server will not be able to extract the file.

-We then send the form data to the server by calling the upload() method of `UploadService` which also takes the user id as a second argument.
+We then [send the form data to the server from Angular](https://www.techiediaries.com/angular-formdata/) by calling the `upload()` method of `UploadService` which also takes the user ID as a second argument.
 As we mentioned before, the user is is simply hard-coded to a value of **1** so you need to make sure you have a user in your database with an id of **1**.

 Next, we need to create the HTML template.
 Open the `src/app/profile/profile.component.html` file and add the following content: